vtrivedy/r1_vlm/README.md

 ## Example Reasoning Trace:
-Here's an example where the message is "VISION".
+Here's an example where the message is `VISION`.

 ![Decoder Image](images/example_decoder.webp)